 Location and Facilities

-Murphy Hall is a state-of-the-art facility for teaching and research of journalism, mass communication, and new media studies.
-A $10.5 million renovation of the building, originally built in 1939, was completed in January 2000.
+Murphy Hall is solely devoted to the teaching and research of journalism, mass communication, and new media studies.

 Murphy has more than 27,000 square feet on five floors that include: